how we came to be saferrivers.org

 I created this site to help saves lives.
 My son Sean Thayne died by drowning on May 29 2017 attempting to save a child and mother that he did not know.
-A few years before this occurred, Sean and I witnessed a person rushing by us in the same river that eventually took Sean’s life.
+A few years before this occurred, Sean and I witnessed a person rushing by us in a nearby river that I think inspired him to act that day.
 We later learned on the news that the person died.
 I believe that influenced my son’s decision to jump into the raging water that fateful day.
 Sean couldn’t accept that outcome for the child and mother and so he jumped in.

 Watching someone fighting to stay alive while being swept down a river with no means to help save them is like watching a car crash in very slow motion, unable to do anything to stop what is coming ahead.
 Not only was my family affected by Sean’s tragic loss, but the other men who jumped into the river to try to save the child and her mother, as well as those who witnessed the trauma will live with those painful memories.